Go Back Up

 When you run a small or medium-sized business, you tend to have a smaller workforce and a more limited budget.
 If you can't afford group coverage, you might consider not offering a health benefit.
 This can make hiring and retaining top talent more challenging.
 That's why more affordable alternatives exist for small businesses.

-Even if you could afford to offer group coverage, annual rate renewals can be steep for business owners, leading to increased financial burden and stress.
+Even if you could afford to offer group coverage right now, annual rate renewals can be steep for business owners, leading to increased financial burden and stress.

 Organizations don’t meet the minimum participation requirements

-Minimum participation requirements also pose challenges for small organizations.
-Insurance providers require a certain percentage of employees to enroll in the group health insurance plan in order for the organization to offer it.
-If the organization doesn’t meet the minimum requirements, it leaves employees without access to care.
+Minimum participation rates also pose challenges for small organizations.
+Insurance providers require a certain percentage of employees to enroll in the group health insurance plan for the organization to offer it.
+If the organization doesn't meet the minimum requirements, it leaves employees without access to care.

 It doesn’t fit everyone’s needs

-It’s not unusual for employees to span five generations in the modern workplace.
-With such a range of ages and unique healthcare needs, a one-size-fits-all approach doesn’t work.
+In the modern workplace, it's not unusual for employees to span five generations.
+With such a range of ages and unique healthcare needs, a one-size-fits-all approach doesn't work.

-For employees, group plans have limited flexibility.
+Group plans have limited flexibility for employees.
 They have little choice over their plan, so it may not cover their preferred doctors and specialists.
 This can create additional out-of-pocket costs for them.

 Employers must carefully consider the costs associated with a group plan before making a decision.
 Thankfully, many alternatives to group health insurance are available for organizations of all sizes.